Harris County, Texas: State government

 As of 2001, Kegans and Lychner serves male state jail offenders from Harris County, with Kegans getting lower-risk offenders and Lychner getting higher-risk and special-needs offenders.
 If both of the male state jails in Harris County are full, excess offenders go to the Gist Unit in Jefferson County.
 Female state jail offenders from Harris County go to the Plane Unit in Liberty County.

-The South Texas Intermediate Sanction Facility Unit, a parole confinement facility for males operated by Global Expertise in Outsourcing, is in downtown Houston, west of Minute Maid Park.
+The South Texas Intermediate Sanction Facility Unit, a parole confinement facility for males operated by Global Expertise in Outsourcing, is in downtown Houston, west of Daikin Park.